Roman Catholic Diocese of Moosonee

-The Roman Catholic Diocese of Moosonee (Dioecesis Musonitana) was a Roman Catholic diocese that included part of the Province of Ontario.
+The Diocese of Moosonee (Dioecesis Musonitana) was a Latin Catholic diocese that included part of the Province of Ontario.

 As of 2016, the diocese contained 12 parishes with no active diocesan priests, 3 religious priests, and 7,450 Catholics.
 It also had 3 religious brothers.

 On 3 December 2018, this Diocese merged with the Diocese of Hearst, to create the new Diocese of Hearst–Moosonee.